aprilli8/Linked-Lists-With-Dummy-Nodes/README.md

-# Lab 5 - Linked List with Dummy Nodes
+# Linked List with Dummy Nodes

-In this lab, we simplified a LinkedList class by adding two "dummy" nodes in order to simplify the implementation of several of the methods in the class.
+Here, I simplified a LinkedList class by adding two "dummy" nodes in order to simplify the implementation of several of the methods in the class.